 How does it work?

-R3000 refundable viewing deposit payable if your bid is accepted.
+R3000 refundable viewing deposit and additional administration fee payable if your bid is accepted.

 Viewing details will be disclosed once deposit has been paid.